vuejs/vue-test-utils/docs/en/guides/testing-async-components.md

 To simplify testing, `vue-test-utils` applies updates _synchronously_.
 However, there are some techniques you need to be aware of when testing a component with asynchronous behavior such as callbacks or promises.

 One of the most common asynchronous behaviors is API calls and Vuex actions.
 The following examples shows how to test a method that makes an API call.
-This example is using Jest to run the test and to mock the HTTP library `axios`.
+This example uses Jest to run the test and to mock the HTTP library `axios`.
+More about Jest manual mocks can be found [here](https://facebook.github.io/jest/docs/en/manual-mocks.html#content).

 The implementation of the `axios` mock looks like this: